 No. It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from the local authority within a reasonable period, please contact it using the contact details below.

-Trading Standards Service, Public Safety and Regulation, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+Trading Standards Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Phone (0191) 2116121